 *** And perhaps help you realize that 8 hours in the slow cooker is not necessarily a good idea.

 My advice?
 Use the timing in any stew recipe as a guideline.
-Start checking your meat when you hit around 80% of the total recommended cooking time, and stop cooking as soon as it reaches the stage at which the meat is tender, but not falling apart—so, if a recipe says to cook the stew for 2 1/2 hours, start checking it around the 2-hour mark.
+Start checking your meat when you hit around 80% of the total recommended cooking time, and stop cooking as soon as it reaches the stage at which the meat is tender, but not falling apart—so, if a recipe says to cook the stew for two and a half hours, start checking it around the two-hour mark.